 Alternative car rental sources and discounts.

-• Discount Hawaii Car Rental (an advertiser on our site we learned about from our readers) is an excellent resource we frequently used.
+- Discount Hawaii Car Rental (a prior advertiser on our site we learned about from our readers) is an excellent resource we frequently used.
 We’ve found their rates can save compared with competitors.
 We’ve used them frequently ourselves for rentals.
 And they have great customer service.
 If you ask a question of them on this post, they may well comment.

 Continue to protect yourself against damage, dirt, and other fees.